tap349/tap349.github.io/_posts/2018-12-25-elixir-process-pooling.md

   each process is called a task (implemented as `Task`).

-  this is the simplest and built-in solution which however must be sufficient for most cases.
+  this is the simplest solution which however must be sufficient for most use cases. what is important is that it's built into the language - you don't need to add another dependency.

   > <http://www.akitaonrails.com/2017/06/13/ex-manga-downloadr-part-6-the-rise-of-flow#comment-3360301947>
   >